-Your support team can also help you watch for any signs that your depression might be coming back.
-They should also have a clear idea of what to do during an emergency.
+Once you've recovered, your team can help you watch for any signs that your depression might be coming back.
+They should also have a clear idea of what to do if you have an emergency.

-Ask your doctor or therapist for the names of support groups in your area.
-Or get in touch with organizations like the National Alliance for the Mentally Ill (NAMI) or the Depression and Bipolar Support Alliance (DBSA).
+Ask your doctor or therapist for the names of groups in your area or for some that meet online.
+Or get in touch with organizations like the National Alliance on Mental Illness or the Depression and Bipolar Support Alliance.

-Consider talking to your co-workers.
-Deciding whether to talk to co-workers -- or to your boss -- about your depression is complicated.
+Think about talking to your co-workers.
+The decision to open up to them or to your boss about your depression is a complicated one.
 It's your choice.
-Legally you do not have to tell them anything you don't want to.
-But sometimes, people with depression find that telling some people at work can be a relief.
-Your co-workers or employer may have been confused or concerned by your behavior when you were depressed.
-If you feel comfortable explaining the situation to them, you might put them at ease.
-Knowing that you have the support of your co-workers may make you feel a lot better.
+Legally you don’t have to tell them anything you don't want to.
+But some people with the mood disorder find that telling certain people at work can be a relief.